commonsense/conceptnet-numberbatch/README.md

 known as word embeddings) that can be used directly as a representation of word meanings or as a starting point for further machine learning.

+ConceptNet Numberbatch is part of the [ConceptNet](http://conceptnet.io) open data project.
+ConceptNet provides lots of ways to compute with word meanings, one of which is word embeddings.
+ConceptNet Numberbatch is a snapshot of just the word embeddings.

-It is built using an ensemble that combines data from ConceptNet, word2vec, GloVe, and (since 17.02) OpenSubtitles 2016, using a variation on retrofitting.
+It is built using an ensemble that combines data from ConceptNet, word2vec, GloVe, and OpenSubtitles 2016, using a variation on retrofitting.
 It is described in the paper [ConceptNet 5.5: An Open Multilingual Graph of General Knowledge][cn55-paper], presented at AAAI 2017.

+### Evaluation and publications

 ConceptNet Numberbatch took first place in both subtasks at SemEval 2017 task 2, "[Multilingual and Cross-lingual Semantic Word Similarity][semeval17-2]".